jesarte/Automatic-TB-Segmentation/README.md

 This branch works as of Tuesday 3, December 2019.

-It can perform data augmentation, And saves scalars from training and validation to Tensorboard
+It can perform data augmentation, and saves scalars from training and validation to Tensorboard.

+However, it does not use a data pipeline, making it ineffcient, but usable